The Price of Incentivizing Exploration: A Characterization via Thompson Sampling and Sample Complexity: Introduction

-\emph{Second}, we turn to a natural sample-complexity question: how many rounds are needed to collect $N_\TS$ samples of each arm?
-We design a BIC bandit algorithm for this task, called \MainALG.
-We prove that it runs for $\RndsUB$ rounds, where $\RndsUB$ is fixed in advance and expressed in terms of the prior. \footnote{If the algorithm stops and switches to Thompson Sampling in a data-dependent way, \eg once enough samples are collected, the timing of the switch could leak information to the agents and alter their incentives.} This is the most technical part of the paper.
-We also provide an explicit lower bound $\RndsLB$ on \asedit{$1$-sample complexity,} the number of rounds needed to \asedit{choose} each arm even once. \footnote{Our lower bound requires Bernoulli rewards.
+\xhdr{Sample complexity in more detail.} We design a BIC bandit algorithm for collecting $n$ samples of each arm, called \MainALG.
+We prove that it runs for $\RndsUB(n)$ rounds for a given $n$, where $\RndsUB(n)$ is expressed in terms of the prior.
+We also provide a lower bound $\RndsLB$ on $1$-sample complexity: the number of rounds needed to choose each arm even once. \footnote{Our lower bound requires Bernoulli rewards.
 If arbitrary reward values are allowed, even a single random sample could reveal a huge amount of information to the algorithm.
-For example, its binary expansion could encode the mean reward.} This lower bound is polynomially related to $\RndsUB$ if each arm's prior has at least a constant variance: $\RndsUB \leq \RndsLB^{O(1)}$. \asedit{Thus, we} characterize the optimal \asedit{$n$-sample complexity for $n\in [1,N_\TS]$, \ie} both for warm-starting Thompson Sampling and for the basic problem of \asedit{choosing} each arm once.
-Moreover, $\RndsUB$ upper-bounds the \asedit{additive increase in Bayesian regret}.
+For example, its binary expansion could encode the mean reward.} This lower bound is polynomially related to $\RndsUB(N_\TS)$ if each arm's prior has at least a constant variance: $\RndsUB(N_\TS) \leq \RndsLB^{O(1)}$; recall that $N_\TS$ is from Thompson Sampling.
+Thus, we characterize the optimal $n$-sample complexity for any $n\in [1,N_\TS]$, \ie both for warm-starting Thompson Sampling and for choosing each arm once.
+Moreover, $\RndsUB(N_\TS)$ upper-bounds optimal additive \PoI in terms of Bayesian regret.

-\emph{Third}, we study how \asedit{$n$-sample complexity, $n\in [1,N_\TS]$,} depends on the number of arms $K$ and the priors $\mP_i$.
+We study how the optimal $n$-sample complexity, $n\in [1,N_\TS]$, depends on the number of arms $K$ and the smallest variance $\sigma^2 = \min_i \Var(\mP_i)$.
 To isolate the dependence on $K$, we stipulate that the priors come from a fixed collection $\mC$, and study the worst-case dependence on $K$ over all such problem instances.
-We find a curious dichotomy: the optimal dependence on $K$ is either polynomial or exponential, depending on $\mC$. \asedit{An improved algorithm for the ``easy" case of this dichotomy achieves \emph{linear} dependence on $K$, which is the best possible for a fixed $n$.} Next, we consider truncated Gaussian priors and Beta priors, two paradigmatic examples for Bayesian inference.
-We find that the optimal \asedit{$n$-sample complexity} is polynomial in $K$ and exponential in $\poly(1/\sigma)$, where $\sigma^2 = \min_i \Var(\mP_i)$ is the smallest variance.
-Thus, we confirm that the dependence on the priors cannot be avoided.
-More importantly, we conclude that \emph{strong beliefs}, as expressed by low-variance priors, is the key factor that drives the \PoI.
+We find a curious dichotomy: the dependence on $K$ is either always polynomial or can be exponential, depending on $\mC$.
+An improved algorithm for the ``easy" case of this dichotomy achieves \emph{linear} dependence on $K$, which is the best possible for a fixed $n$.
+Next, we focus on truncated Gaussian priors and Beta priors, two paradigmatic examples for Bayesian inference.
+We find that the optimal $n$-sample complexity is polynomial in $K$ and exponential in $\poly(1/\sigma)$.
+We conclude that the dependence on the priors cannot be avoided, and that \emph{strong beliefs}, as expressed by low-variance priors, is a key factor.